Tesla Suing Alameda County After Decision Not to Reopen Businesses

 Continuing Coverage

-A 26-year-old surfer was killed in a shark attack in Santa Cruz County.
-More details here.
+We're learning more about the 26-year-old surfer who was killed in a shark attack in Santa Cruz County.
+Read the latest here.

 Main Navigation